 - Potto Bastra: The groom is then seated at the ‘chadnatolla’ or the mandap where he is offered clothes by the most elderly male member of the family of the bride.
 This is done by the member who does the sampradaan.

-- Saat Paak: The next Bengali wedding ritual is when the bride sits on the low wooden stool called ‘pidi’ and then the stool is lifted by her brothers and is taken around the groom in seven circles.
+- Saat Paak: The next bengali hindu wedding ritual is when the bride sits on the low wooden stool called ‘pidi’ and then the stool is lifted by her brothers and is taken around the groom in seven circles.
 The bride covers her face with leaves while this is going on.
 The seven circles are all about the bride and the groom spending all eternity together.

 - Subho Drishti: The bride and the groom face each other in front of their entire family.